ng-girls/todo-list-tutorial-french/component.md

 `,
 ```

-It is easier to manage the template when you see its controller at the same time.
+You may find it is easier to manage the template when you see its controller at the same time.
 This is true as long as the template doesn't get too big and the controller doesn't get too complicated.
 If they do, it's a sign you should refactor your code by breaking it down to child components.

 At this point you can delete the file `app.component.html`.

-> When generating a new project, you can state that you'd like an inline template for the root component by adding the flag `-it` \(or `--inline-template`\).
-Keep this in mind for your next project!
+**Note: **You can specify that you'd like to use inline-template throughout the project in several ways:

+* When generating a project, pass the flag `-it` or `--inline-template` like this: `ng new todo-list -it`
+* After generating a project, add it to the configuration so that components generated from this point on will have an inline template: `ng set defaults.component.inlineTemplate true`. \(From version 6 you'll be able to use the command `config` instead of `set`.\) This adds the line `inlineTemplate: true` in the Angular-CLI configuration file `.angular-cli.json`.
+You can also edit the file directly.
+* If you haven't configured to have inline templates as a default, you can specify this per component when you generate it, by passing the flag `-it` or `--inline-template`.
+For example: `ng generate header -it`.

+**In this tutorial we will not use inline templates. **If you would like to use them by default, follow the second option above, and remember: whenever we look at a `*.component.html` file you should look at the component's `*.component.ts` file in the string that is defined as the `template`.

 The same way we use inline template, we can use also inline styles.
 But for now we will keep the styles in a separate file.